chinapedia/wikipedia.abstract.en/Page/Frequency.md

 Definitions

-FrequencyAnimation.gif, (Hz)—or the number of events per second (cycles per second)—that the dot flashes; while the _period_, or _time_, in seconds (s) of each cycle, (the number of seconds per cycle).
-Note f are reciprocal values to each other.]]
-Sine_waves_different_frequencies.svgs vary, or cycle, regularly at different rates.
+, (Hz)—or the number of events per second (cycles per second)—that the dot flashes; while the _period_, or _time_, in seconds (s) of each cycle, (the number of seconds per cycle).
+Note f are reciprocal values to each other.]] s vary, or cycle, regularly at different rates.
 The red wave (top) has the lowest frequency (cycles at the slowest rate) while the purple wave (bottom) has the highest frequency (cycles at the fastest rate).]]

 For cyclical processes, such as rotation, oscillations, or waves, frequency is defined as a number of cycles per unit time.
 In physics and engineering disciplines, such as optics, acoustics, and radio, frequency is usually denoted by a Latin letter _f_ or by the Greek letter _ν_ or _ν_ (nu) (see e.g. Planck's formula).